-The combining nonmajor fund financial statements and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining nonmajor fund financial statements; the schedule of compensation paid police jurors; the schedule of compensation, reimbursements, benefits, and other payments to agency head; and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor fund financial statements and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the combining nonmajor fund financial statements; the schedule of compensation paid police jurors; the schedule of compensation, reimbursements, benefits, and other payments to agency head; and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.